liip/ckan-vagrant/README.md

 ### Setup the Digitalocean keys

-Copy `digitalocean.json.dist` to `digitalocean.json` and add the client id and the API key
+Copy `digitalocean.json.dist` to `digitalocean.json` and add the client id and the API key Uncomment the relevant lines in the Vagrantfile.

 ### Fire it up

-Uncomment the relevant lines in the Vagrant file.

     vagrant up --provider=digital_ocean